christiantmark/cs411group1/README.md

 "Project Swap"

 Idea
- - Progressive web app with user login
+ - Progressive web app with user Google OAuth login
- - Feed of other users clothes and accessories they dont want anymore
+ - Displays a feed of other users' clothes and accessories they dont want anymore
- - Like or dislike button, the user can like or dislike.
-The next piece appears
+ - Like or dislike button/swiping feature so the user can input which clothing pieces they're interested in.
+Then, the next piece of clothing appears
- - If two users like each others clothing, then there could be a match
+ - If two users like each others clothing, then a match appears and users are able to connect with each other through phone numbers
- - Clothes exchange
+ - Users can meet up and swap their clothes

 API's
  - Tinder API